mehek-niwas/PEEK/readme.md

 Currently, we provide a modified YOLOv5 implementation with the repo as well as a notebook demonstrating use of PEEK with YOLOv5.

+UPDATES:

+* Jan 2025: New notebook with a demo of PEEK used with VGG16 image classifier pretrained on ImageNet, added sample images.

 Use of the PEEK method should cite the original paper:

 >M. Meni, T. Mahendrakar, O. D. Raney, R. T. White, M. L. Mayo, and K. R. Pilkiewicz (2024).
 Taking a PEEK into YOLOv5 for Satellite Component Recognition via Entropy-based Visual Explanations. *AIAA SCITECH 2024 Forum*. https://arc.aiaa.org/doi/abs/10.2514/6.2024-2766